- Head Sandrine Paillasse

 This widely accepted description may be earned by the welcome balance between the girls reading and singing in the cosy halls of this Victorian villa and playing and experimenting in our modern outside classrooms, mud room and playgrounds; but as with anywhere, it is the people that make the community.

 Our staff’s main mission is to achieve a balance between creative imagination and academic thinking that spills out from our structured classroom environment into all elements of school life.
-This top-class education not only teaches the girls to learn new concepts and problem-solving skills, but enables them to become analytical thinkers who, in all subjects from science, maths, Mandarin to English and history of art, confidently push the boundaries of learning by asking questions that perhaps have yet to be asked.
+This top-class education not only teaches the girls to learn new concepts and problem-solving skills, but enables them to become analytical thinkers who, in all subjects from science, maths, Philosophy to English and history of art, confidently push the boundaries of learning by asking questions that perhaps have yet to be asked.
 Our individualised academic approach not only ensures the success of our girls at the 11+ but lays the groundwork for how they will grow their passion for learning, far beyond primary school.
 On top of a music department with singing and music lessons that resonate throughout the school, and a variety of sports from gymnastics and netball to yoga, our wide variety of clubs is crucial to our school experience.
-Outside our lessons, our co-curricular activities offer the girls the crucial space to find their unique talents, with various opportunities from photography to chess, offered each term from our staff members sharing their passions and talents with the girls.
+Outside our lessons, our co-curricular activities offer the girls the crucial space to discover new interests, with various opportunities from photography to chess, offered each term from our staff members sharing their passions and talents with the girls.

 - Age range 4 - 11